maraisr/website/content/til/graph db in mysql.md

 tags: [mysql]
 ---

-I was recently playing around with a database for a hobby project, and wanted to design a database schema for it.
+I was recently playing around with a database for a hobby project and wanted to design a database schema for it.

 Lots of looking about, and stumbled upon
 [(TAO) — The Object Association](https://cs.uwaterloo.ca/~brecht/courses/854-Emerging-2014/readings/data-store/tao-facebook-distributed-datastore-atc-2013.pdf).
-There is actually a lot in there, but the main moment was the `object` and `association` tables.
+There is a lot in there, but the main moment was the `object` and `association` tables.

-Lets go from a relational model to a graph model!
+Let's go from a relational model to a graph model!

-... and turns out a lot has changed in the last 7~ years since I've last touched MySQL.
+... and turns out a lot has changed in the last 7~ years since I last touched MySQL.
 It [now supports JSON data types](https://dev.mysql.com/doc/refman/5.7/en/json.html), which made this journey so much easier.